Ray-Shu/image-generator/README.md

 # image-generator
+CVAE implementation in PyTorch.
 Generates an altered image given some additional information.
-(WIP)